 While there, Matt learned a tremendous amount and likes to say that he became “a bit Chinese.”
 He also visited an orphanage in China and saw that, for very little money, he could provide life-saving help to orphans with special needs.
 In the years following his return from China, Matt learned about philanthropy and when he was 16, he founded the China Care Foundation, which raised nearly $15 million and saved the lives of thousands of special needs orphans.
 In the process, he struggled with trying to figure out which children would live or die with such funding, because there was not enough money to save them all.
 That struggle opened the Dalio family’s eyes to the challenges and rewards of using money to help others.

 In more recent years, as Chinese wealth increased, the Dalio family began to see that its greatest contributions could come from following the proverb, “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime,” so the Beijing Dalio Foundation has focused on supporting philanthropic capacity building in China.
 It did so by being a founding member and ongoing supporter of the China Global Philanthropy Institute (CGPI), 深圳国际公益学院.
 This institute is intended to be a Chinese-run institute for the Chinese, dedicated to providing best-in-class philanthropy education and training for Chinese philanthropists and regulators.
-The Dalio Foundation and Beijing Dalio Foundation have also supported other organizations to help in China, including: the Harvard Kennedy School (in collaboration with CGPI), the Schwarzman Scholars program, and the Henry M. Paulson Jr. Institute.
+Dalio Philanthropies and Beijing Dalio Foundation have also supported other organizations, including: the Harvard Kennedy School (in collaboration with CGPI), the Schwarzman Scholars program, and the Henry M. Paulson Jr. Institute.

-Thus far, philanthropic support from the Dalio Foundation and Beijing Dalio Foundation, the China Care Foundation and the Dalio family for these programs in China has totaled approximately $67 million.
+Thus far, philanthropic support from Dalio Philanthropies and Beijing Dalio Foundation, the China Care Foundation and the Dalio family for these programs in China has totaled approximately $89 million.